Diocesan Sanctuary of Our Lady of Guadalupe: Reconstruction

 The work of reconstruction began in 1990, with a new facade instead of what was originally planned, and bearing a resemblance to the gothic cathedral in Milan.
 A spire was placed at the crossing instead of the planned dome, this being an element more in keeping with pure gothic architecture.
 The walls were cleaned of debris then cracks were repaired and the walls reinforced.
 The towers were redesigned to make them more spacious and the patio was paved in order to lend greater stability to the building.

-The Sanctuary today
+Present day

 At the moment, construction is on the verge of completion and last details are being finished.
 The Pipe organ, by Alexander Schuke Potsdam Orgelbau based in Potsdam, is complete and was installed early in 2009.
 With the newly installed spires, the towers now reach a height of 107.5 meters.
 The inner illumination is completely finished and in niches on the pillars, images of the saints have been placed, with plaques with their respective names underneath.